One (Bee Gees album): Background and recording

 After the European success of their previous album, E.S.P., the Gibb brothers began to work on the One album in early 1988.
-In March, their brother Andy suddenly died and the Bee Gees took a break until November when they returned to the studio to complete the album, but this time they shifted to Mayfair Studios in London.
+According to Maurice, this album was supposed to be their first album as a 4-brother group (along with their brother Andy officially joining the group), but he suddenly died only a few days after his 30th birthday.
+Thus, the Bee Gees took a break until November when they returned to the studio to complete the album, but this time they shifted to Mayfair Studios in London.
 The style of One was more melancholic than E.S.P., and heavily influenced by the loss of their brother.
 The album was dedicated to Andy and the song "Wish You Were Here" was written as a tribute to him.

 The album was co-produced with Brian Tench, who had worked with them on the previous album.
 Related session outtake "Shape of Things to Come" was written for the Bee Gees' contribution to the 1988 Olympics album called One Moment in Time released the same year.